Munavar7420/Lead-Analysis-Dashboard/README.md

 4. Then merge all the Dataframes into a single DataFrame.

-5. Then convert the merged DataFrame to CSV file.

-6. Then upload that merged Datset into Tableau for creating a visualization.

-7. In Tableau, I created a bar chart to analyze the Age distribution of leads.
+5. In Tableau, I created a bar chart to analyze the Age distribution of leads.

-8. Created a bar chart to analyze Lead gen source by no.of leads.
+6. Created a bar chart to analyze Lead gen source by no.of leads.

-9. Created a pie chart to analyze the Education Background of Lead applicants.
+7. Created a pie chart to analyze the Education Background of Lead applicants.

-10. Created a pie chart to analyze the Gender distribution of Leads.
+8. Created a pie chart to analyze the Gender distribution of Leads.

-11. Created a table to analyze Lead stage Distribution.
+9. Created a table to analyze Lead stage Distribution.

-12. Created a table to analyze the data of Langauge and City per Leads.
+10. Created a table to analyze the data of Langauge and City per Leads.

-13. By joining all visualizations I created a Dashboard.

 <br>
 <h2>